The Alfred Neurosurgery Department has a team of experienced general neurosurgeons who all have subspecialty interests as follows:

 Mr John McMahon in cerebrovascular surgery (intracranial aneurysms, arteriovenous malformations and trigeminal neuralgia), pituitary surgery and cranial microsurgery.

-Mr Niki Maartens in pituitary surgery, complex spine surgery and cranial microsurgery.
+Mr Nicholas Maartens in pituitary surgery, complex spine surgery and cranial microsurgery.

 The Neurosurgery Department provides a comprehensive inpatient and outpatient neurosurgical service, treating the full range of intracranial, spinal and peripheral nerve disorders.